 Whether you’re relocating on short notice or have all the time in the world, there are a few things to know before you commit to moving in the fall.
 Moving to a new city is an exciting time and opportunity, with Columbus being a prime center.
 As you go about your move, keep in mind some of the following tips on moving to Columbus, OH, in the fall.

 Before you embark on your journey, take the time to learn as much as you can about the city.
-There are surprising many exciting things to learn about Columbus as you begin to think about moving to the city.
+There are surprisingly many exciting things to learn about Columbus as you begin to think about moving to the city.

 The climate of Columbus and even Ohio, in general, is as surprising as the neat little facts above.
 The winters of Ohio are mostly dry and cold, whereas the summer is astonishingly hot and humid.
 In the winter months, you’ll find very little rainfall or snow, if at all, but temperatures drop to 22 degrees Fahrenheit.